Gaket/android-guidelines/README.md

 Welcome to the Android Guidelines repo 👋

-This repository is used to house all of our project guidelines for the Buffer App on the Android Platform.
+This repository is used to house all of our project guidelines for the BankOk App on the Android Platform.

 Here you'll find: